Know Yourself. Own Your Story. Build Your Future.

 Our Inaugural Year, in One Snapshot

 In their inaugural year, Emerging Roots served over 300 young people across Houston's East End through entrepreneurship programming rooted in identity, storytelling, and economic agency.
 Five students completed their flagship Summer Collective, developing business concepts and social media campaigns that culminated in a community showcase.
 Three students were paired with industry mentors for year-round support, gaining confidence in networking and planning for their futures.
-Across school workshops and community partnerships, they reached more than 200 additional students.
-Their work was powered by grassroots efforts and community partnerships that believe young people from the East End deserve access to opportunity, mentorship, and the chance to own their stories.
+Across school workshops and community partnerships, they reached more than 200 additional students with entrepreneurship exposure.
+Ninety percent of participants are first-generation college students, and two program graduates received full-tuition college scholarships.
+At approximately one thousand dollars per student, their work is powered by grassroots effort and community partnerships that believe young people from the East End deserve access to opportunity, mentorship, and the chance to own their stories.

 90%